chaos-polymtl/lethe/doc/source/parameters/cfd/velocity_source.rst

 Darcy Penalization
 ~~~~~~~~~~~~~~~~~~

-A Darcy-like source term can be added to the simulation using the following parmeters:
+A Darcy-like source term can be added to the simulation using the following parameters:

 .. code-block:: text